 One of the first surprises was difficulty justifying the satellite images with some of the vineyard maps that I had been so diligently studying.
 Sometimes they just didn’t look like the same place.
 The vineyard maps often gave little sense of topography of the hillsides, despite paying particular attention to the elevation lines.
 I believe that the amount of slope in vineyards that are not terraced, like in Burgundy, is critically important to the profile of a wine.

-What looked like roads on a map, at times were not, and in many places, there were entire sections which were shown as vineyard were actually unplanted, inhabited only by trees, scrub, or rock.
-This I found to be very illuminating information regarding adjacent vineyard land, and how that might define character.
+What looked like roads on a map, at times were not, and in many places, there were entire sections which were shown as vineyard were actually unplanted, inhabited only by trees, scrub or rock.
+This I found to be very illuminating information regarding adjacent vineyard land, and how that might define a wine’s character.
 At times, the shapes and sizes of vineyards depicted on maps appeared to be different from the photos, perhaps changed to fit the artist’s needs.
-After a while, I started making my own maps using Google Maps’ satellite images, and adding the information that I found relevant to the needs of my job.
+After a while, I started making my own maps using Google Maps’ satellite images and adding the information that I found relevant to the needs of my job.
 Perhaps the most telling visual information has come by utilizing Google Maps’ street view, to see a vineyard and its slope, the topsoil, quickly and easily, and often from multiple angles.
 It is an amazing tool, I highly recommend using it in addition to maps when studying wine regions.

 Am I a Skeptic or Just Paranoid?